psoukie/psoukie.github.io/_notes/intelligence-in-ai.md

 While the scientific community has a range of views, LeCun’s perspective as Meta’s Chief AI Scientist at the forefront of LLM is a sobering reminder of the hurdles in overcoming these challenges.

-These critiques underscore that the difference between the ability to successfully manipulate language and genuine understanding is far beyond semantics, and represents an unsolved challenge in the quest for machine intelligence.
+These critiques underscore that the difference between the ability to successfully manipulate language and genuine understanding is far beyond semantics and represents an unsolved challenge in the quest for machine intelligence.

 ### The Illusion of Understanding